freddiegar/services/INSTALLOS.md

 git config --global commit.gpgsign true git config --global user.signingkey [ID]

-# Use ssb short id: 9567702A, in this example
+# Use ssh short id: 9567702A, in this example
 git config --global user.signingkey 9567702A

 # Override by repository